gbuktenica/paste-keystrokes/README.md

 ## Overview

-The project shows how to paste the contents of the clipboard to the keyboard buffer.
+This project shows how to paste the contents of the clipboard to the keyboard buffer.

 ## Installation